Jute Plant - Saluyot (Corchorus Olitorius)

-The saluyot plant, as we call it in the Philippines is known to others as Jew's mallow, or the jute plant.
+Saluyot, as we call it in the Philippines is known to others as Jew's mallow, or the jute plant.
 Jute is commonly grown in the Philippines as a vegetable.
 The plant grows for up to 6 ft. in height with alternate leaves.
-The saluyot, is well known specially to the Ilocano people as the jute or saluyot leaves is an ingredient to the Ilocano dish, dinengdeng which is a dish composed of all other kinds of vegetables.
+The saluyot, is well known specially to the Ilocano people as the jute or saluyot leaves is an ingredient to their favorite Ilocano dish, dinengdeng which is a dish composed of all other kinds of vegetables.

 Growing up to 6 ft., jute is an annual, erect plant.
 They do well on containers too.
 In fact, the jute plant photo above was planted in a container.
 The plant likes the warm weather but would be damage by severe drought and cold weathers.

 Jute leaves are smooth, and thin and it is the leaves that is consumed.
 I have never tried or haven't heard of the fruit being included in cooking.
 One similarity it shares with okra is the saluyot leaves being slimy once cooked.

 As said, the jute leaves are often one of the vegetables in Ilocano dish dinengdeng.
 The dish is a healthy eat, a mixture of other vegetables as such eggplant, taro roots, okra, bitter melon, and other vegetables such as kalunay too can be added, according to one's choice or to replace another missing vegetable on the dish.

 Other than that, the jute leaves can be:

 = Sauté saluyot leaves with your choice of other vegetables.
 At home, we sauté jute leaves with long beans, a quick and easy viand for the day or when in a hurry.

 = Or it can be sauteed with bamboo shoots.

 In other countries, the jute leaves is also consumed.

 * In Thailand, the saluyot or jute leaves is eaten with plain rice congee after being blanched.